bglarkin/tallgrass_restoration_legacies/microbial_communities.md

       subsamples](#pcoa-with-blue-mounds-restored-fields-all-subsamples)
     - [PCoA with all fields and regions, all subsamples](#pcoa-with-all-fields-and-regions-all-subsamples)
+    - [PCoA in Faville Grove, all
+      subsamples](#pcoa-in-faville-grove-all-subsamples)
+    - [PCoA in Fermilab, all
+      subsamples](#pcoa-in-fermilab-all-subsamples)
+    - [PCoA in Lake Petite Prairie, all subsamples](#pcoa-in-lake-petite-prairie-all-subsamples)
+    - [PCoA ordination, all regions, all subsamples.](#pcoa-ordination-all-regions-all-subsamples)
   - [18S gene, OTU clustering](#18s-gene-otu-clustering)
     - [PCoA with abundances summed in fields, Bray-Curtis distance](#pcoa-with-abundances-summed-in-fields-bray-curtis-distance)